csaw68/4180_project/README.md

   - Build the robot and setup the Pi and mbed connections following instructions in [Hardware Setups](README.md#hardware-setups)

 - Running the code
+  - mbed LPC1768
     - The code to run the mbed can be found here: *insert link to mbed repo*
     - Compile the *Project_Wifi_Config* program into the mbed to ensure the ESP8266 is connected to the wifi network.
     - Compile the *Project_Wifi_Server* program into the mbed.
 This step initializes the server that connects the Pi and mbed and allows the mbed to receive messages from the Pi.
-  - Pi? *how did you guys run the Pi from terminal? what code? do you have to download the code from somewhere and store them somewhere?*
+  - Raspberry Pi 4
+    - Download the *Handtracking* files to a directory and open terminal in that directory.
+    - Run the hand gesture detection program ```python3 handtracker_to_Server.py```

 [back to top](README.md#hand-gesture-controlled-robot-through-opencv-and-an-iot-webserver)